odinndagur/for_breathing_disaster/README.md

 ## for breathing disaster ##

-This is a partially audio-reactive live controllable visualizer we made in Godot for a specific live set.
+This is a partially audio-reactive live controllable visualizer I made in Godot for a specific live set.
-It has multiple controllable elements that we mapped to a MIDI controller for live performance.
+It has multiple controllable elements that I mapped to a MIDI controller for live performance.

-We developed it on the fly with very rapid changes so the code is as messy as can be.
+I developed it on the fly with very rapid changes so the code is as messy as can be.
 This is the entire codebase so you can inspect/steal/look down on every part of it.

 It uses two separate screens (one projected on a large wall behind the performer, the other on a cloth screen in front of him).